TomasLeTrain/pt-lessons/lessons_src/lessons/lesson2.typ

 // = Casting
 == casting
-We can use variables with others of the same type.
+We can use variables with other variables of the same type.
 This means that, for example, we cannot compare
 ```cpp int``` and ```cpp double``` directly.
 To do
 this, we need to use *casting*.